 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at email@example.com

 Last Updated on

-Tongue-tie is a condition which affects about 5% of babies.
+Tongue-tie is a condition that affects about 5% of babies.
 It means that the Frenulum, the portion of tissue connecting the tongue to the floor of the mouth, is too thick, short, or tight.
 It prevents free movement, restricting tongue movements beyond the baby’s gums.
 If you have a newborn with tongue-tie or ankyloglossia, it will obviously worry you.
-You will wonder how to breastfeed your baby if he has a tongue tie.
-To know more about breastfeeding a baby with tongue tie, read the article.
+You will wonder how to breastfeed your baby if he has a tongue-tie.
+To know more about breastfeeding a baby with a tongue-tie, read the article.